BasedCook1/raj1000-tester/README.md

 - `from`: The address of the account sending the transaction (hexadecimal string).
 - `to`: The address of the account the transaction is being sent to.
 Empty string should be used to trigger contract creation (hexadecimal string).
 - `gas`: Sets the gas limit for transaction execution (integer).
-- `value`: The amount of RAJ1000er in wei that should be sent with the transaction (integer).
+- `value`: The amount of RAJ1000er in rei that should be sent with the transaction (integer).
 - `data`: The data for the transaction (hexadecimal string).
 - `chain_id`: The integer id for the chain the transaction is meant to interact with.